 Our rescheduling policies are as follows.

-In order to ensure a smooth and safe procedure, we require that all forms including consents, bloodwork (if required) and payments are completed no later than two weeks before the surgery.
+In order to ensure a smooth and safe procedure, we require that all forms including consents, bloodwork (if required) and payments are completed no later than three weeks before the surgery.
 If we have not obtained all the required information and payment by this time, we will be forced to reschedule you for a later date and a rescheduling fee of $500 will apply.

 If you have any questions or concerns, please contact our office at your earliest convenience.